 The inbound marketing consultant can coordinate the copy and the design of lead magnets such as cheat sheets, checklists and white papers.

 Backlinks are an important ranking factor.
 An inbound marketing consultant works with you to leverage existing partnerships to increase your authority within the eyes of the search engines.

-Your Google My Business (GMB) listing is a valuable inbound marketing asset.
-Many organizations, especially B2B companies, do not pay enough attention to GMB.
+Your Google Business Profile (GBP) listing is a valuable inbound marketing asset.
+Many organizations, especially B2B companies, do not pay enough attention to GBP.

-In order to make the most of this channel, you need someone who can optimize your profile and help you to feed GMB on an ongoing basis.
+In order to make the most of this channel, you need someone who can optimize your profile and help you to feed GPb on an ongoing basis.